Alvzant/Missings-data-in-clinical-trials/README.md

 In this study, four main methods for handling missing data were implemented and evaluated:

 Row Deletion (Eliminación de Filas): Removing rows with missing values.

-Simple Imputation (Imputación Simple): Imputing missing values using the median. / Modeling for Imputation (Modelado para Imputación): Predicting missing values using a preliminary model./ Multiple Imputation (Imputación Múltiple): Using IterativeImputer for multiple imputation./ These methods were evaluated using a Random Forest model, and the performance was compared based on Root Mean Square Error (RMSE)./
+Simple Imputation (Imputación Simple): Imputing missing values using the median.

+Modeling for Imputation (Modelado para Imputación): Predicting missing values using a preliminary model.

+Multiple Imputation (Imputación Múltiple): Using IterativeImputer for multiple imputation.

+These methods were evaluated using a Random Forest model, and the performance was compared based on Root Mean Square Error (RMSE).

 *Code Explanation* ->
 The code is structured to perform the following tasks: